openebs/openebs/contribute/general/quick-start-with-vim-go.md

 ```
 The above should show a window that Plugins are installed.

-Now run the following in the same vim editor:
+Now, run the following in the same vim editor:
 ```
 :GoInstallBinaries
 ```

-You should see the dependent go binaries downloaded and installed in your GOPATH/bin.
+You should see the dependent go binaries downloaded and installed in your `GOPATH/bin`.

 ### Using vim-go

-The vim-go repository provides a large number of additional plugins and shortcuts that can be added to the .vimrc.
-However, with the default .vimrc use above you can already get going:
+The `vim-go` repository provides a large number of additional plugins and shortcuts that can be added to the `.vimrc`.
+However, with the default `.vimrc` use above, you can already get going:
-- Initiate the build ":GoBuild"
+- Initiate the build `:GoBuild`.
-- Navigate to the definition "ctrl-{"
+- Navigate to the definition `ctrl-{`.
-- Navigate back "ctrl-o"
+- Navigate back `ctrl-o`.